TC-Gaming/DevDrivel/_posts/2017-08-28-tc-gaming-api.markdown

 ---
 layout: post
-title:  "Build apps with our new REST API"
+title:  "Build apps with our new API"
 tags: [api, statistics, developer]
 authors: [Pete]
-short_description: "Build applications using our new API"
+short_description: "Build applications using our brand new REST API.
+Make use of all public CityDriving statistics and much more."

 # [TC] ShortURL
 shorturl: "tc-g.uk/jVaC"